-This is not going to be the traditional type of post where I write about SEO, Content, Infographics, or Web Design, but instead a look back at what I have learned from my father about managing and leading people.
+This is not going to be the traditional type of post where I write about SEO, content, infographics, or web design, but instead, I’ll look back at what I have learned from my father about managing and leading people.

 My father grew up in Ridgewood, NJ.
 His father was a brilliant engineer (who held many patents), and his mother was a school teacher for close to 50 years.
-He attended Paul Smiths College in northern NY State (Paul Smiths, NY to be exact) and during the summers worked on my grandparent’s farm (which is where he met my mother).
+He attended Paul Smiths College in northern NY State (Paul Smiths, NY, to be exact) and during the summers worked on my grandparent’s farm where he met my mother.

-Unlike many people today, my father held the same job with the same packaging company (Jefferson Smurfit, which later became Smurfit-Stone, and then Stone Container) for close to 30 years.
-He started in the maintenance department where he fixed the large machinery, learned the ins and outs of every machine and kept the factory running.
-During his 30 years at the plant he worked his way up through each position at the company, learning the skills needed to succeed and build valuable employees.
+Unlike many people today, my father held the same job with the same packaging company (Jefferson Smurfit, which later became Smurfit-Stone and then Stone Container) for close to 30 years.
+He started in the maintenance department where he fixed the large machinery, learned the ins and outs of every machine, and kept the factory running.
+During his 30 years at the plant, he worked his way up through each position at the company, learning the skills needed to succeed and build valuable employees.
 Because of his success, he was appointed GM of the Northeast Region for Stone Container.
-A few years back he took a new position with a competitor and has succeeded there as well; starting as a production manager and is now the Regional GM for the company’s 7 manufacturing facilities spanning the Northeast and Midwest United States.
+A few years back he took a new position with a competitor and has succeeded there as well.
+Starting as a production manager, he is now the Regional GM for the company’s seven manufacturing facilities spanning the Northeast and the Midwest United States.

-The fact my father worked his way up through the company, learned the skills it took to be successful at each level, and gained powerful insights, is one of the reasons I think he is such a great manager and can relate to all levels within a company.
+The fact that my father worked his way up through the company, learned the skills it took to be successful at each level and gained powerful insights is one of the reasons I think he is such a great manager and can relate to all levels within a company.

-In my opinion, this is one of the most important aspects of leading a team, and where I feel many managers and leaders fall short.
-I believe that if you ask someone to take on a project you should at least have enough knowledge of how it’s done to understand the scope of the work, the pitfalls that can develop, and what it will take to be successful.
-This belief was the driving force that made me develop a group of test sites 9 years ago to learn SEO, and has since driven me to learn CSS, HTML, and most other things I might need to ask a team to do.
-This process of learn-by-doing (which I continue today) helps me gain the insights that are needed to evolve and become a better leader and manager.
+In my opinion, this is one of the most important aspects of leading a team and where I feel many managers and leaders fall short.
+I believe that if you ask someone to take on a project, you should at least have enough knowledge of how it’s done to understand the scope of the work, the pitfalls that can develop, and what it will take to be successful.
+This belief was the driving force that made me develop a group of test sites nine years ago to learn SEO and has since driven me to learn CSS, HTML, and most other things I might need to ask a team to do.
+This process of learning-by-doing (which I continue today) helps me gain the insights that are needed to evolve and become a better leader and manager.

 If you are going to point out concerns with a process or product make sure you also provide solutions to that problem.
-If you don’t provide solutions you are doing nothing more than being pessimistic and negative.
-Make sure these are not just opinionated solutions, but rather have numbers and even implementation costs to back them.
-The more you can prove value in your solutions the more likely they are to be utilized.
+If you don’t provide solutions, you are doing nothing more than being pessimistic and negative.
+Make sure these are not just opinionated solutions but have numbers and even implementation costs to back them.
+The more you can prove value in your solutions, the more likely they are to be utilized.

-There are many things that can go wrong for a business or that you will suggest to the upper management team that they will overlook or not see value in.
+There are many things that can go wrong for a business or that you will suggest to the upper management team that they will overlook or value.
 My father always said, “The key is to stay positive when faced with adversity.
 There is no perfect job where everyone will always do exactly what you want or agree with all your solutions.
-So as a leader and a manager you must learn to roll with the punches and always look on the positive side of things and be persistent”.
+So as a leader and a manager, you must learn to roll with the punches and always look on the positive side of things and be persistent”.

 Nothing Takes the Place of Persistence and Determination

-This quote, which I still know by heart today, is one of the driving forces that keeps me pushing forward in the face of adversity or when I am told: “it can’t be done”.
+This quote, which I still know by heart, is one of the driving forces that keeps me pushing forward in the face of adversity or when I am told, “It can’t be done.”

 Lead by Example

-In the main area of the plant where the large printing presses were, and in the rear of the plant where the corrugator (which actually made the sheets of corrugated for the boxes) was located, the temperature would get well over 100 degrees in the summer.
+In the main area of the plant where the large printing presses were and in the rear of the plant where the corrugator was located, the temperature would get well over 100 degrees in the summer.

 I remember sitting in my father’s office (which he was rarely in) and seeing a new air conditioner sitting collecting dust.
-One afternoon, when he returned from the plant floor I asked him, “why don’t you turn on the AC unit to cool it down in your office?”.
-He replied promptly and directly saying, “what type of message would that send to the people working their butt (he used another word) off out on the floor in the 100-degree heat if I, as their leader, was sitting in an air conditioned office.
+One afternoon, when he returned from the plant floor, I asked him, “Why don’t you turn on the AC unit to cool it down in your office?”
+He replied promptly and directly by asking, “What type of message would that send to the people working their butt (he used another word) off out on the floor in the 100-degree heat if I, as their leader, was sitting in an air-conditioned office.
 If they don’t have AC, neither do I.”

 Your Job is to Build Valuable Employees and Teams

-The old adage “There is no “I” in team” could not be truer.
+The old adage “There is no “I” in team” could not be more true.
 When transitioning from doing the work to managing or leading people who do the work, it is important to understand that what you will be judged on will change.
-The successes or failures that your team has are a direct reflection of your success or failure as a leader.
-This makes your new role as a manager and leader, one that builds strong teams and helps employees evolve their skills.
+The successes or failures of your team are a direct reflection of your success or failure as a leader.
+This is what makes you as a manager and leader, one that builds strong teams and helps employees evolve their skills.

-My father was very specific to point out that there is a difference between causing conflict for the sake of being difficult, and causing conflict for the sake of evolving a process or product.
+My father was very specific to point out that there is a difference between causing a conflict for the sake of being difficult and causing a conflict for the sake of evolving a process or product.
 Let me explain.

 Causing conflict for the sake of being difficult is a negative action that does not advance a product or process in a positive direction.
 If you plan on causing conflict to bring attention to a concern or how something might be done better, make sure you stay positive and back your conflicting views with data or information that would give insight into why you are suggesting the change.